Björn Sveinsson Björnsson: Later life

 When Germany surrendered in May 1945, the Danish partisans arrested or killed the remaining SS troops in the country.
 Björn was taken prisoner and held captive for over a year.
 He was suddenly released in the winter of 1946.
 A theory goes on that Georgia Björnsson, Björn's mother, pleaded King Christian X to show her son leniency.
 Björn went secretly to Sweden, from where he was smuggled back to Iceland.
 In Iceland, Björn was not received very well.
 The poet and author Halldór Laxness even stated that Björn was "one of the worst Icelandic men who ever existed".
 Björn built a house in Kópavogur and married the singer Nanna Egilsdóttir.
 In 1949, Björn, like many other Nazis, traveled to Argentina, along with Nanna, but they did not prosper there, so a couple of years later they moved back to Iceland, where Björn gained work at Keflavík International Airport.
 Björn and Nanna then moved to Germany where Björn worked with the United States Army alongside some other commercial jobs.
 In 1962 Björn got work as an agent for Encyclopedia Britannica.
 Towards the end of his work life, Björn worked as a guide in Iceland, specialising in German tourists.
-Björn spend the last year of his life in the town of Borgarnes.
+Björn spent the last year of his life in the town of Borgarnes.

 Björn's memoirs were published in Reykjavík in 1989 as Ævi mín og sagan sem ekki mátti segja: Endurminningar Björns Sv.
 Björnssonar ("My life and the story that could not be told: recollections of Björn Sv.
 Björnsson").

 Björn died in the spring of 1998 of natural causes.